 - Make sure the bail bondsman has a license.

 A bail bonds person is a licensed insurance agent that is heavily regulated by the Department of Insurance.
 They are required to complete coursework in order to receive a license.
 You can usually check for this online at the State’s Department of Insurance website or the appropriate regulatory agency website for that state.
 Our license # is: A144746

 Beware of a bail bondsman wanting to meet you in a parking lot or restaurant or hanging out in front of the jail, soliciting visitors.
-We are conveniently located closest to the Pinellas County Jail.
+We are the bondsman conveniently located closest to the Pinellas County Jail in Clearwater.

 If he/she asks for fees in excess of what the law allows or promises that the charges can be “dropped for an additional fee”, leave immediately and report them to law enforcement.
 For more information visit our How Bail Works page.